Pembroke Hydroseeding Services

 Professional Hydroseeding Standards, Seed Mix Selection & Application Techniques in Pembroke

-• Standard cool-season blend: Kentucky bluegrass, perennial ryegrass, tall fescue, fine fescues
+- Standard cool-season blends (Kentucky bluegrass, perennial ryegrass, tall and fine fescues)

 Pembroke Water Management Guidelines & Irrigation Requirements for Hydroseeding Establishment

-Proper water management is vital for hydroseeding success in Pembroke.
+Proper water management is essential for hydroseeding success in Pembroke.
 Coordination with the Water Department is required for hydrant meter permits or bulk water purchases—unauthorized hydrant use is prohibited.
 During the critical 2-4 week germination period, light, frequent watering (2-3 times daily for 5-10 minutes) is recommended, transitioning to deeper, less frequent watering (every 2-3 days by week 4-6).
-Summer water restrictions are common (July-August), but new lawn establishment exemptions may be available with advance application.
-Watering should occur in the early morning (5:00-9:00 AM) to minimize evaporation.
-Efficient irrigation systems, rain sensors, and soil moisture monitoring are encouraged, especially for drought-prone or sandy sites.
-Temporary irrigation installations may require permits and must comply with zoning and electrical codes.
-Pembroke Water Department
+Summer water restrictions are common (especially July-August), but new lawn establishment exemptions may be available with advance application.
+Watering should occur during designated hours (5:00-9:00 AM) to minimize evaporation.
+Efficient irrigation systems, rain sensors, and soil moisture monitoring are encouraged, along with drought-resistant species and rainwater harvesting where appropriate.
+Temporary irrigation installations may require permits and must comply with zoning ordinances.

 91 Wampatuck Street, Pembroke, MA 02359